 6. Give them a mission.

 Our little guy gets SO excited when he feels like we have a goal he’s helping us accomplish!
 Let them help you read the trail map, do a scavenger hunt together, or play follow the leader.
 It can be something as simple as looking for rocks to throw in the water or pretending to blaze a trail like Papa Bear in one of our favorite Berenstain Bear books!
 This one can hugely improve the overall experience when hiking with a toddler!

 7. Be prepared for the season.

-Make sure you recognize the different challenges that each season can present.
+Make sure you recognize the different challenges that hiking with a toddler in each season can present.
 Find some quality boots and rain gear so that you’re prepared for rain and muddy trails during spring and fall.
 In the summer, remember sunscreen, hats, and bug spray.
 Make sure to layer up for wintertime.
 REI has great info on how to dress your kids for the season if you’re not quite sure where to begin.
 And regardless of the season, always bring plenty of water.

 8. Know when to call it quits.

 There’s nothing wrong with admitting defeat after a valiant effort.
 Sometimes the circumstances work against you or the kids just aren’t having it.
 We experienced one of these occasions after a new snowfall last year.
 Finn and I had gone to our favorite nature preserve to go for a walk.
 We soon found out that there was a hard crust on top of the deep snow, which makes for really tough going for one with such short legs.
 On top of that, it was crazy windy!
 We were both in agreement that the struggle of that particular hike wouldn’t be worth it.